break

 Click on the song titles above for lyrics and songwriting credits

-For Record Store Day 2023 A Secret Life receives its first global vinyl release, A Secret Life includes a previously unreleased track ‘You’re Not In London Anymore’ and has been remastered from the original tapes by Andrew Batt, who also contributes comprehensive sleevenotes featuring comments from both Angelo and Marianne.
-The CD edition designed by Estuary English includes a further two bonus tracks and previously unpublished photographs.
+For Record Store Day 2023 A Secret Life received its first global vinyl release, with a pressing that also included the previously unreleased bonus track ‘You’re Not In London Anymore’.
+The CD edition includes a further two bonus tracks and previously unpublished photographs.
+Both releases were remastered from the original tapes by Andrew Batt, who also contributed comprehensive sleevenotes featuring comments from both Angelo and Marianne.

 Bass – Mark Egan, Rob Devito, Rufus Reid